-Beyond the rewards points and miles, many credit cards offer a suite of built-in protections that can save you significant money and headaches.
-These benefits, which are often overlooked by cardholders, can provide invaluable insurance for your purchases and travel plans.
-An advanced credit card user knows how to leverage these protections to their full advantage.
-This guide will walk you through the most common purchase and travel protections, how to use them, and what to look out for to ensure your claims are approved.
-For a broader look at how these fit into an overall strategy, read our Navigating Advanced Credit Card Strategies article.
+Beyond rewards points and miles, many credit cards offer built-in protections that can save money and prevent headaches.
+Advanced cardholders know how to leverage these protections fully.
+This guide walks through the most common purchase and travel protections, how to use them, and tips to ensure claims are approved.
+For broader strategy, see Navigating Advanced Credit Card Strategies.

 A credit score is a three-digit number, typically ranging from 300 to 850, that predicts your creditworthiness—how likely you are to repay borrowed money on time.
 Lenders use this score to assess the risk of lending to you and to determine the interest rates and terms of any credit you might receive.